crunchrepos/normanha/README.md

 The main flow of this is on our loader method, we call our API to fetch all the user favorite products.
 With each ID of these products, I created a array of ids and used the array in a GraphQL Query as variables.
 This enabled to fetch all of our products in a single query.
 After this I populate the products in the screen and we show then to the user.

+### Profile

+A screen to enable the possibility of the user logout of his account.
+We can't to that directly in the header because we need a route for server side actions, so I created a quick scaffold to enable this flow, so we can change accounts easily.

 #### Header Component